-&lt;sup>5 Pécel, Gyál, Pilisvörösvár, Göd Veresegyház, Budakeszi, Dunaharaszti, Pomáz Visegrád, Gyömr, Tököl, Vecsés, Dunavarsány, Fót, Szigethalom, Kistarcsa, Ócsa, Üll.
+5 Pécel, Gyál, Pilisvörösvár, Göd Veresegyház, Budakeszi, Dunaharaszti, Pomáz Visegrád, Gyömr, Tököl, Vecsés, Dunavarsány, Fót, Szigethalom, Kistarcsa, Ócsa, Üll.

 Budapest and the rest of the Metropolitan Region became the magnet of capital investments in the 1990s: besides the aforementioned conditions causing its high competitiveness, Budapest became a major target of FDI for its good geopolitical position and the favourable cost factors (Barta, 1999).
 From 1990 to 2000 57 percent of the FDI arriving in Hungary was concentrated in Budapest.
 In the Metropolitan Region in 2000 there were 16,000 enterprises of foreign interest, which represented 60 percent of the national figure.
 Nearly 90 percent of these were based in Budapest itself.
 In the BMR the capital subscribed by these companies was 2356 billion HUF (9,4 thousand billion EUR) of which 87 percent was subscribed by foreign companies (CSO, 2003).
 The greatest number of enterprises with foreign interest was established in commerce while the greatest share of foreign capital investment went into the industries (Nagy, 1999).
-The enterprises of percent of these companies were 100 percent of the industries (Barta, 2000).
+The enterprises of foreign interest tend to exclude local partners from ownership.
+By the end of the 1990s 60 percent of these companies were 100 percent owned by foreigners (Barta, 2000).